mrkjdy/large-project/README.md

 `heroku logs -t`	(Prints live logs)

 #### To run the server locally:
+(Remember you need heroku and npm installed to run the server locally) (Also, for the start scipts to work you need to tell heroku what app this repo is using.
+See the section below)

 `heroku local`

 Note: the above command will use any vars you have set in the .env file, or none if the .env file does not exist